mrdbourke/pytorch-deep-learning/README.md

 ```
 6. PyTorch transfer learning - Let's improve upon the models we've built ourselves using transfer learning.
 7. PyTorch experiment tracking - We've built a bunch of models... wouldn't it be good to track how they're all going?
-8. ???
-Milestone Project 1 & 2 could be built into the final two notebooks (putting together all the fundamentals)
+8. PyTorch paper replicating - Let's see why PyTorch is the most popular deep learning framework for machine learning research by replicating a machine learning research paper with it.

-As for 8, seven notebooks sounds like enough.
-Each will teach a maximum of 3 big ideas.
+Each notebook will teach a maximum of 3 big ideas.

 ## Status

-* **Working on:** making exercises and solutions for 02
+* **Working on:** making slides and images for 00, 01, 02
 * **Next:** finish annotations for 00, 01, 02 then make keynote slides
 * **Done skeleton code for:** 00, 01, 02, 03, 04, 05, 06, 07
 * **Done annotations (text) for:** 00, 01, 02
-* **Done images for:** 00
+* **Done images for:** 00, 01
-* **Done keynotes for:** 00
+* **Done keynotes for:** 00, 01
 * **Done vidoes for:**

 ## TODO